 As with Apple, Sony also looks to be working on – or at least toying with – a foldable phone.

 Evidence for this comes from a Sony patent, detailing both foldable and rollable smartphones.
 Of course, patents don’t always become products, but with much of the rest of the industry looking in this direction it would be no surprise if Sony is too.

-The first foldable phone is actually already here, and it’s called the Royole FlexPai.
+The first foldable phone to be released was actually the Royole FlexPai.